h0lad/LoRaHarvesterBox/README.md

 You have to be super careful here.
 Don't trust your 1%-SMD-Resistor book from Aliexpress or Amazon.
 Measure each resistor with a high-resolution multimeter and then calculate the voltages according to the readings!
 A shabby Libreoffice Calc sheet can be found within the `docs` folder to do this.

-I wrote a script for calculating proper resistor values here: [ti-bq25570-calculator](https://github.com/h0lad/ti-bq25570-calculator).
+I wrote a script for calculating resistor values here: [ti-bq25570-calculator](https://github.com/h0lad/ti-bq25570-calculator).

 ## Hardware Verification